aws-samples/aws-iot-workshop/README.md

 ```

->**Note:** It's imperative that you follow the three rules as many people get caught out by this copy and paste effort.
+>**Note:** It's imperative that you follow the four rules as many people get caught out by this copy and paste effort.

 We'll repeat the process for the **Thing certificate** so open that up with your text editor.